-While there is a need to have some level of uniformity across the region for some drought response actions (e. g. the rules associated with water restrictions), there is also a need to have tailored drought management strategies that are related to the individual water supply system and the greater environment that it operates within (e.g., the triggers for activating water restrictions).
+While there is a need to have some level of uniformity across the region for some drought response actions (e. g. the rules associated with water restrictions), there is also a need to have tailored drought management strategies that are related to the individual water supply system and the greater environment that it operates within (e.g. the triggers for activating water restrictions).

 Water Supply System Population Served 1 Average Demand (kL/day) Raw Water Source Current Problems Past Drought Experience Uralla 2421 800 Kentucky Creek Dam 500ML capacity Small catchment in upper reaches of Gwydir River.
 Storage susceptible to algae growth in summer.
 Impact of siltation on storage volume is unknown.
 The 2015 Secure Yield Assessment indicates that storage would not meet demand during a dry year by 2044.
 Water restrictions have only been applied infrequently in the past.
-Last restrictions were applied in 2016.
-Bundarra 394 123 Gwydir River 90-120 ML sourced directly from Taylors Pond System is not robust and is vulnerable to periods of low flow in Gwydir River.
+Severe restrictions were applied in 2019-2020 (Level 5).
+Bundarra 394 123 Gwydir River 90-120 ML sourced directly from Taylors Pond (83 ML capacity) System is not robust and is vulnerable to periods of low flow in Gwydir River.
 Upstream irrigators can place stress on town water supply.
 Water restrictions (including those on irrigators) are triggered by water levels in Taylors Pond.
 Severe restrictions were applied in 1994 and 2016.
+Severe restrictions were applied in 2019-2020 (Level 5).
 Past restrictions have been applied inconsistently.
 Taylors Pond capacity was restored by excavating the river bed in 1994.
-Carting of potable water from Gilgai was
+Carting of potable water from Gilgai was considered in 1994.